arnavvaryani/flutter_advertising_plugins/README.md

 # Flutter Plugins

-This repo contains the source code for Flutter plugins developed for various ad-networks developed by Arnav Varyani & Simran Aswani.
+This repo contains the source code for Flutter plugins developed for various ad-networks developed by Anavrin Apps LLP.

 Links to the plugins -